PMR2/pmr2.oauth/pmr2/oauth/README.rst

 Much like before, the user would be directed to the authorization page, this time the specific scope this consumer would like to access is visible.
 We also reuse the original current user's browser (which should still be logged in).
+Also, since this token is limited in scope, the user should be informed.
 ::

     >>> u_browser.open(auth_baseurl + '?oauth_token=' + srt_key)
     >>> 'The site <strong>' + consumer1.key + '</strong>' in u_browser.contents
+    True
+    >>> 'test_current_user$' in u_browser.contents
     True

 User is nice once more and authorizes this second token.